Built-in tool execution

 | Examples | web_search | GitHub, Slack APIs |

-Use Built-in for core capabilities provided by Letta.
-Use MCP for external service integrations.
+Use built-in tools for the core capabilities provided by Letta.
+Use MCP tools for external service integrations.

-Section titled “Tool Discovery”List available built-in tools using the SDK:
+Section titled “Tool discovery”List the available built-in tools using the SDK:

 // List all available tools (including built-in)const tools = await client.tools.list();